adamsol/Pyxell/docs/manual.md

 print contains2("abc", 'd')
 ```

+Note that for recursive functions to work, an explicit return type is necessary.

 ### Lambda functions

 Lambda is an anonymous function, whose all arguments, as well as the return type, are generic.